• Skip to primary navigation

 • If you have a problem keeping the words in their correct order, write down the first letter of each word on a card.
 For example, Philippians 1:1 (NKJV) would be as follows: PATBOJC, TATSICJWAIP, WTBAD.

-• If you are an app fanatic, there are a couple of good Scripture memory apps, such as Bible Memory & Verses.
+• If you are an app fanatic, there are a couple of good Scripture memory apps, such as Bible Memory (my favorite and the one I use) & Verses (just for iPhone).
 They have different helps, games, and ideas to aid your Bible memory.
 Personally, I LOVE the Verses app.

 • I love to listen to the Bible in my car.
 Get an audio Bible with the same translation that you use to memorize can help you hear the book in a different way … and it’s a fun challenge to try to quote the verses alongside the audio—it forces you to speak faster than you normally would when reciting the verses.